How to retain young talent in a competitive landscape

 7. Work to create long-term engagement

 Retention efforts start before an employee even joins an organisation, in the job advert, the interview, and in the offer letter.
 From the moment young talent encounters a brand, they’re assessing if it aligns with their values, goals, and expectations.
 Misalignment can lead to quick exits even after a successful hiring process.
-To build loyalty and foster engagement in the long-term, employers can:- Share real examples of career paths in their organisation
+To build loyalty and foster engagement in the long-term, employers can:

 - Provide onboarding that connects new hires with peers, mentors, and managers